 Multiple implementations of a DRM system may be available to a DASH client, potentially at different robustness levels.
 The DASH client has to choose at media load time which DRM system implementation to use.
 However, the required robustness level may be different for different device types and is not expressed in the MPD, only the expected robustness level for playing back content can be exposed in the MPD.
-This decision is a matter of policy and is impossible for a DASH client to determine on its own.
-Therefore, solution-specific logic and configuration inform the DASH client of the correct choice.
+See clause 7.3 for more details.